-One of the most common questions heard in my office is “How will I look after my surgery?”
+One of the most common questions heard in my office is “How will I look after my plastic surgery in Sacramento?”
 As simple as this question seems, the answer is very complicated.
 The age of the patient, quality of the skin and degree of the problem being addressed are important factors.

 Another equally important factor is your ethnic background as this determines many of the aging and healing characteristics of your skin.
 Asians, for example, show later signs of aging then Anglo-Saxon, but heal more slowly and sometimes develop thicker scars.
 The results of facelift surgery often last longer in those with a Mediterranean complexion.